Maëlle: 2019: First single and first album

-On 5 April 2019, Maëlle released her first single.
+On 5 April 2019, Maëlle released her debut single.
 Titled "Toutes les machines ont un cœur", it was composed by Calogero (who also produced the recording), with lyrics by Zazie.
 Three days before her BAC (in Social & Economics Sciences, or SES), she was in Barcelona shooting the music video for this song.
 Directed by Nur Casadevall, it premiered on YouTube on 29 July 2019.

 On 6 September 2019, Maëlle released (on YouTube) a music video for a live version of another track from her forthcoming album, a song titled "L'Effet de masse".
 The song entered the French download chart at number 68 (during the week of 13 September).

 On 23 September 2019, she released (on YouTube) a music video for yet another new song from her upcoming album, "Le Pianiste des gares".

 At the end of September, Maëlle was nominated for the 2019 NRJ Music Award in the category "French Revelation of the Year".

 On 4 October 2019, she released (on YouTube) a music video for the song "Sur un coup de tête".
 The song entered the French download chart at number 75 (during the week of 11 October).

-Her first album, titled simply Maëlle, was released on 22 November 2019.
+Her debut album, titled simply Maëlle, was released on 22 November 2019.
 The entire album was composed and produced by Calogero.